-Discouragement can result from different scenarios, but Satan is the instigator.
+Discouragement can be the result of many different causes, but Satan is always the instigator.
 He will do anything he can to dishearten us and keep our focus on negative things instead of on God.

 Unanswered prayer is another source of discouragement.
-When we present a request to the Lord, He does not necessarily answer in the manner or timing that would be our preference.
-When that is the case, we will far too often allow discouragement to creep in, and from there, we might decide to give up on prayer.
+When we make a request of the Lord, He does not necessarily answer in the manner we want or with the timing we would prefer.
+When that is the case, we far too often will allow discouragement to creep in, and from there, we might decide to give up on prayer.

 Yesterday we saw that focusing on the Lord is essential for breaking the chains of discouragement.
 When you turn to God, it is also helpful to pray three things aloud.
-First, thank Him for being with you while you feel disheartened.
+First, thank Him for being with you through the discouragement.
 Second, admit He is in control of your life.
 And third, acknowledge that He is good and will ultimately work the circumstances for your benefit.

 Copyright (C) IN TOUCH Magazine.
 In Touch Ministries.
 All rights reserved.